 The good news is that we can adopt practices and build environments that make it easier to create healthy habits of delayed gratification.
 For example, continual toxic stress does major damage to our brain wiring and basically makes delayed gratification very hard.
 I know when I am stressed at work I will definitely be more inclined to go to my favorite fast food joint for a high caloric meal.
 I am not thinking about the health consequences tomorrow, I am thinking about feeling pleasure and lowering stress now.

 The good news is that experts say self control is a skill that can be sharpened.
 It is also not necessarily an inborn trait that you either have or do not have.
 Here are a few ways to strengthen the self-control muscle for building wealth:

-- Manage Stress.
 There will always be some level of stress in life, it is the nature of life and survival.
 And some stress makes us stronger and more resilient.
 But there is a toxic and continual kind of stress that messes with our brain wiring and makes delayed gratification and self control harder.
 According to Dr. Gordon, “stress negatively affects brain function, especially the neural components of the reward system.”
 Without getting into a bunch of complicated biological information, basically when we are stressed the dopamine (feel good chemical in the brain) becomes more “valuable” to us.
 So the bottom line is do what you can to reduce toxic stress.
 Walks, nature, yoga, healthy foods, time with nurturing friends and family, a new job, etc.

 What things can you fill your time with that do not involve spending money impulsively?
 Working around the house, spending time with people that share your values, games, puzzles, low cost hobbies, working out and exercise.

 Research suggests that people who let their mind wander reconnect with long term goals.
 Especially after concentrating for a long time, let your mind rest and wander a bit.
 Use your imagination and fantasize.

 When looking at your stuff, remember at one time it was all shiny and new.
 Clean it up, organize it and you may be less inclined to go buy the new shiny thing.
+Or ask if you really need it anymore and practice some Konmari to declutter space and mind.
 Research also suggests that having gratitude leads people to value future options even more.

 One thing we are trying to teach our children is about priorities.
 For example chores and work come before fun and entertainment.
 The healthy foods come before a small desert.
 If you prioritize building wealth over having a fancy car, new clothes and expensive meals, then you will move closer to the direction of building wealth.

 Is there some other way of satisfying the urge.
 Perhaps you do have a desire to shop, then go to the thrift store.
 You will release the urge without blowing the budget.
 Jerry’s favorite ice cream is halo top, and they make their entire marketing campaign around eating the entire pint of ice cream, and only spending a few hundred calories.
 So this minor indulgence plays an important role in managing feelings of stress and delayed gratification for the bigger and more important things.

 These may seem like small things when faced with buying that shiny sports car, eating an extra piece of chocolate cake or buying that extra pair of shoes.
 But remember the temptation is all in your head and with practice you may build a strong habit of delayed gratification.
 And when you do satisfy whatever urge you may have had, it might seem even more special and pleasurable.